State and Local Governments

 In this lesson, students discover the roles and responsibilities of a governor.
-Through a reading and board game, the class will identify the source of a governor's power, as well as how that power is best used in a variety of situations.
+Through a reading and board game, students identify the source of a governor's power and how that power is best used in a variety of situations.

 If you’ve seen one constitution, have you seen them all?
 Compare and contrast the provisions of the U.S. Constitution alongside the state constitutions of Florida and Virginia.
 Find common ways in which state constitutions differ from (and are similar to) the U.S. Constitution, and take a closer look at your own state constitution.

 County governments provide us with valuable services.
 In this lesson, students explore the many roles filled by their county government and the role of county governments in our federalist system.

 You probably know you live in a county (or the equivalent of a county), but do you know what county governments do?
 Find in this webquest!